Toyota, Panasonic announce battery venture to expand EV push

 The capital size of the venture has not been decided yet, the two companies said.

-Panasonic is currently Tesla Inc's exclusive battery cell supplier, but Reuters reported that the U.S. EV maker has been in discussions with other companies including China's Tianjin Lishen to supply batteries for its new Shanghai car factory.
+Panasonic is currently Tesla's exclusive battery cell supplier, but Reuters reported that the United States EV maker has been in discussions with other companies including China's Tianjin Lishen to supply batteries for its new Shanghai car factory.

 Toyota and Panasonic already operate a joint venture called Prime Earth EV Energy, which manufactures batteries mainly used in gasoline hybrid vehicles.